-We love using Barlean’s Fresh Flaxseed Oil — it’s an an award-winning organic oil that will provide all the flaxseed seasoning oil benefits you’re looking for.
+We love using Puritan’s Pride Organic Flaxseed Oil or Barlean’s Fresh Flaxseed Oil — these are award-winning organic oils that will provide all the flaxseed seasoning oil benefits you’re looking for.
 Note: Flaxseed oil tends to go rancid so this will only work to season your pan if you plan to use your pan frequently with a variety of cooking fats.

 Extra Virgin Olive Oil

 As possibly the most recognized oil to use on your skillet, this adaptable and inexpensive oil can be found on the shelf of any supermarket.
 While olive oil is more accessible than other cooking oils, it requires a little more attention to detail to ensure the oil itself bonds with your pan.

 Low temperatures in between pauses to keep it from overheating is a time-consuming but necessary process.
 Remember, rushing and overheating with readily available oils like this will prevent the oil from bonding with the pan.

 So, if you’re looking for a widely used oil that’s cost-effective but may need a more attentive approach to seasoning your cast iron, extra virgin olive oils like Pompeian Organic Extra Virgin Olive Oil is a great choice!